 Organic produce, unlike the regular type, is produced according to certified standards of practice involving the cycling of resources, promoting ecological balance, and conserving biodiversity.
 In Australia, the NASAA standards apply.

-All well and good, but what sort of calorie counts do organic fruit and veg of the type produced by the Freeman’s have?
+All well and good, but what sort of calorie (or kilojoule) counts do organic fruit and veg of the type produced by the Freeman’s have?
 After calculating your calorie deficit, you will want to know how much of this good stuff you can eat per day.
 Use the calcount Food Search Box or take a quick look at this table:

 |Produce||Calories per 100 grams|

 |Bananas – New Guinea Cavendish||92 Calories (385kJ)|

 |Bananas – Lady Fingers||113 Calories (474kJ)|

 |Avocados||207 Calories (867kJ)|

 |Kale||26 Calories (109kJ)|